berdandy/chatr/README.md

 # TODO:

-- [ ] figure out how to make a REST api call from rust
+- [x] figure out how to make a REST api call from rust
 - [x] figure out how to unpack base64 string to struct from Anet
 - [x] translate struct into IDs
-- [ ] format IDs into armory-embeds output template
+- [x] format IDs into armory-embeds output template
+- [x] add support for traits and specializations
+- [ ] add support for skills
+- [ ] add support for ranger pets
+- [ ] add support for revenant legendary stances

+### Long shot

+- [ ] add support for equipment templates